Every Effing thing about Buttons

 }

 We can improvise here.
 We are updating three values here to the size variant.
 Wouldn't be cool if we just update the font-size and everything else is updated as well?
-To do so, we can do use em unit for padding and block-size. ( I am telling you em is underated css unit).
+To do so, we can do use em unit for padding and block-size. ( I am telling you em is an underated css unit).

 css